OpenGeoHub/SoilSamples/docs/035-import_wrb_data.md

 We consider that it is more consistent to map shifting sands as a separate category of land.

-Another dataset interesting for soil type mapping are the legacy soil observations focused on tropical peatlands, published in literature then digitized manually [@hengl2016global;@gumbricht2017expert]:
+Another dataset interesting for soil type mapping are the legacy soil observations focused on tropical peatlands, published in the literature, then digitized manually [@hengl2016global;@gumbricht2017expert]:

 ```r